 Provision for Breaking News

-A television broadcasting service licensee must provide for a news text strapline, in case of breaking news across channels.
+A television broadcasting service licensee must provide for a news text strapline, in case of breaking news, across selected news channels.

 Improving accessibility

-A television broadcasting service licensee must ensure that its services are made available and are accessible to persons with Disabilities.
+A television broadcasting service licensee must ensure that its services are made available and are accessible to persons with Disabilities in accordance with these Regulations.

 A television broadcasting service licensee must ensure that there is access to programme support including fact sheets and electronic programme guides (EPGs) on its website or its applications.